Thomas Potter Story

 We know something about Potter from what he said to John Murray, as reported in Murray’s autobiography.
 (For more on this, see the displays in the Heritage Room, and “The Story of Thomas Potter and John Murray.”
 What we know about Potter from Universalist historians, chiefly Tufts University professor Russell E. Miller, is that he was an unlettered mystic who had carved an estate out of the pine wilderness of New Jersey and built a meeting house for itinerant preachers.
 Miller suggests that Potter was a fourth-generation Quaker who became affiliated with the Baptists after establishing himself in what is now Ocean County, NJ, the current site of Murray Grove Retreat and Conference Center.
 Among the Baptists with whom Potter associated, were a group called the Rogerines, or Quaker Baptists, followers of one John Rogers of Rhode Island.

 This sect held to the view of Universal salvation, or, that in the end of time, all creation would be restored or “saved.”
 It is highly probable, too, that this Quaker/Baptist sect had conversed with kindred Universalist spirits in the Ephrata Cloister of Pennsylvania, a group with whom another early proponent of Universalism, Dr. George de Benneville (l703-l793) had many conversations.
-The interesting proposal to make, therefore, might be that Rev. John Murray, honored as the “parent of Universalism in America,” was more a family member than originator, and the family with German, not English roots–Pietists with a conviction of Universalism, settlers from Rhode Island and Pennsylvania.
+The interesting proposal to make, therefore, might be that Rev. John Murray, honored as the “parent of Universalism in America,” was more a family member than an originator, and the family with German, not English roots–Pietists with a conviction of Universalism, settlers from Rhode Island and Pennsylvania.

 As our research continues, some new light is being thrown on this earliest of Universalist believers.
 Thomas Potter was born December l8, l689 in Monmouth, New Jersey.
 His parents were Ephraim Potter and Sarah Brown, from whom he inherited the land.
 (The whole area initially had been part of the land purchased by Quaker William Penn from Native Americans).
 Potter probably had contact in 1744 with missionaries from the Ephrata Cloister in Pennsylvania, Universalists themselves, and founded by a German Baptist named Conrad Beissel.
 Although no references have been found yet to connect Potter with de Benneville, we do know that de Benneville went on missionary journeys with the people from the Cloister, and it would not be surprising had he gone and visited Potter.
 Talk about synchronicities!